JFK Assassination Sidebar:

 “JFK and the Unspeakable: Why He Died and Why It Matters” by James Douglass (2008).

 “Four Days in November: The Assassination of President John F. Kennedy” (2008) by Vincent Bugliosi.
 This is the edited version of Bugliosi’s massive and comprehensive “Reclaiming History: The Assassination of John F. Kennedy” (2007).
-Bugliosi, one of America’s great prosecutors, devoted many years of his life to this case.
+Bugliosi, one of America’s best prosecutors, devoted many years of his life to the case.

 “A Cruel and Shocking Act: The Secret History of the Kennedy Assassination” by Philip Shenon (2013).
-Solid reporting.
+Very solid reporting.